Louis the German: Later life

-In the years 872 and 873, ambassadors of the Eastern Roman Emperor Basil I came to Louis in Regensburg and showed that his rule was perceived as far as Constantinople.
+In the years 872 and 873, ambassadors from the Eastern Roman Emperor Basil I came to Louis in Regensburg, showing that his rule was perceived as far as Constantinople.
 After the death of Emperor Louis II in August 875, Louis tried to win the emperorship for himself and his descendants.
-For this purpose, Abbot Sigihard von Fulda undertook a trip to Rome to Pope John VIII.
-On 18 May 876 he returned to Ingelheim and reported to Louis that, in December 875, Charles the Bald had been able to obtain the title of emperor by a swift move to Rome.
+To this end, Abbot Sigihard von Fulda undertook a trip to Rome to Pope John VIII.
+On 18 May 876, he returned to Ingelheim and reported to Louis that, in December 875, Charles the Bald had been able to obtain the title of emperor by a swift move to Rome.

 His wife Hemma visited Louis for the last time in May 875.
 In 874 she had lost her voice as a result of a stroke.
 During his stay, he donated the Berg im Donaugau Abbey to the Marienkapelle, which he built.
 Hemma died at the end of January 876 in Regensburg.
-Louis then died after a short illness on 28 August 876 in his palace in Frankfurt.
+Louis then died from a stroke on 28 August 876 at his palace in Frankfurt.
 The following day he was buried by his son Louis in Lorsch Abbey.
-However, according to Wilfried Hartmann, it cannot be determined with certainty whether the dead man in his sarcophagus is the Carolingian king.
-After Louis' death, Charles the Bald tried to win over the Eastern kingdom as well.
-However, Louis the Younger defeated him on 8 October 876 at Andernach with a squad of Franks, Saxons and Thuringians.
+According to Wilfried Hartmann, it cannot be determined with certainty whether the dead man in his sarcophagus is the Carolingian king.
+After Louis' death, Charles the Bald tried to win over the eastern kingdom as well.
+However, Louis the Younger defeated him on 8 October 876 at Andernach with a force of Franks, Saxons and Thuringians.
 One year later, Charles the Bald died as well.

-Louis' Rule
+Louis' residence

-As there exist only 172 royal documents from 50 years of reign, it is impossible to create a detailed picture of Louis' whereabouts in the East Frankish kingdom.
+As there exist only 172 royal documents from 59 years of his reign as first the King of Bavaria and later the King of East Francia, it is impossible to construct a detailed picture of Louis' whereabouts in the East Frankish kingdom.
 By comparison, Louis the Pious had 18 certificates created per year, and his half-brother Charles the Bald had 12 produced annually.
 This pattern of not producing many documents lasts for several months at certain times.
 For example, it is completely uncertain where the East Frankish king stayed between June 849 and July 850.
 At least 52 documents are addressed to Bavarian beneficiaries.
 However, the intensity of the documentary production for Bavarian recipients steadily decreased during his reign.

-As former stem duchy, the Rhine-Main area contained Frankfurt, Mainz and Worms, and had plenty of Imperial Palaces and treasuries.
+As a stem duchy, the Rhine-Main area contained Frankfurt, Mainz and Worms, and had plenty of imperial palaces and treasuries.
 Since it was located in the geographic centre of the East Frankish kingdom, it was easily accessible by road.
-As a result, it was the region in which most East Frankish synods and imperial assemblies were hosted.
+As a result, it was the region that hosted most East Frankish synods and imperial assemblies.